Haloxylon: Taxonomy

 Phylogenetic research revealed that several species formerly included in Haloxylon are not related to this genus.
-They are now classified to genus Hammada, with exception of the former Haloxylon stocksii (syn.
-Haloxylon recurvum), which has been moved to Salsola stocksii.
+They are now classified to genus Hammada; the former Haloxylon stocksii (syn.
+Haloxylon recurvum) has been moved to Soda stocksii.

 The common name saxaul, sometimes sacsaoul or saksaul, comes from the Russian саксаул (saksaul), which is from Kazakh сексеуiл (seksewil).

 Ecology

 In the deserts of Central Asia, a large number of birds are associated with saxaul, including the saxaul sparrow.

 Uses

+The trees are used by nomads across the steppes of Central Asia as firewood.

 In the former bed of the Aral Sea, saxaul trees are being planted to stop the wind picking up contaminated sand from the dried up sea bed and spreading them through the atmosphere.
 The plan is to cover the entire former bed with a forest.